 Clause 30 adds sections 69.1 and 69.2 to the Firearms Act.
-New section 69.1(1) provides a new power to a CFO to suspend, in respect to an individual's licence, the holder's authorization to use, acquire and import firearms for up to 30 days if there are reasonable grounds to suspect that the individual is no longer eligible to hold the licence.
-The CFO is required to provide written notice of the suspension to the holder, including reasons for the decision, the nature of the information forming the basis of the decision, the period of the suspension and copies of relevant provisions of the Firearms Act (new section 69.1(2)).
-However, the CFO is not required to disclose any information that may endanger the safety of any individual (new section 69.1(3)).
-The CFO must terminate the suspension at the end of the period of the suspension, or earlier, if satisfied that the grounds for the suspension no longer exist, as well as give written notice to that effect to the licence holder (new section 69.1(4)).
+Section 69.1 provide a new power to a chief firearms officer to suspend, in respect to an individual's licence, the holder's authorization to use, acquire and import firearms for up to 30 days if there are reasonable grounds to suspect that the individual is no longer eligible to hold the licence (section 69.1(1)).
+The chief firearms officer is required to provide written notice of the suspension to the holder, including reasons for the decision, the nature of the information forming the basis of the decision, the period of the suspension and copies of relevant provisions of the Firearms Act (section 69.1(2)).
+However, the chief firearms officer is not required to disclose any information that may endanger the safety of any individual (section 69.1(3)).
+The chief firearms officer must terminate the suspension at the end of the period of the suspension, or earlier if satisfied that the grounds for the suspension no longer exist (section 69.1(4)).

-New section 69.2 of the Firearms Act prohibits an individual from using, acquiring or importing firearms while their authorizations to do so are suspended.
-Clause 31(2) amends section 70(1) of the Firearms Act to add the non-respect of this prohibition to the list of reasons for which a licence, an authorization to carry or an authorization to transport may be revoked (new section 70(1)(a.1)).
+Section 69.2 prohibits an individual from using, acquiring or importing firearms while their authorizations to do so are suspended.
+Clause 31 amends section 70(1) to add the non-respect of this prohibition to the list of reasons for which an authorization may be revoked.